+In addition to our development portfolio for neurodegenerative and lysosomal storage diseases, we have a robust discovery effort to further expand and capture the full potential of our TV platform to enhance delivery of biotherapeutics to all tissues in the body.
+We are pursuing opportunities of unmet need in multiple disease areas including oncology, inflammation, neuromuscular disease, and metabolic disease.
+For example, using ATV, we have engineered mono- and bispecific formats of HER2 antibodies.
 Human epidermal growth factor receptor 2 ("HER2") is a growth factor receptor that is over-expressed in multiple cancers, including breast, colorectal, and gastric cancer.
-Up to half of patients diagnosed with metastatic HER2-positive breast cancer have brain metastases for which limited treatment options exist.
-Using ATV, we have engineered mono- and bispecific formats of HER2 antibodies.
+Up to half of patients diagnosed with metastatic HER2-positive breast cancer develop brain metastases for which limited treatment options exist.
 In preclinical mouse studies, we have demonstrated improved anti-tumor activity of ATV-enabled HER2 antibodies in a HER2-positive peripheral tumor model.
 Our bispecific ATV:HER2 antibody demonstrated improved peripheral anti-tumor activity as compared to non-ATV HER2 antibodies as well as enhanced brain uptake as compared to a non-ATV HER2 antibody.
 The data support the potential for ATV:HER2 to treat HER2-positive peripheral tumors and brain metastases and to further validate the potential for TV applications in oncology.